Bera Safari Lodge

 Guests are mostly served together in the large dining room, though you can request for a private dining or service in your room.
 Cuisine is the robust Rajasthani Cuisine with a smattering for comfort foods for those off-days.
 As the pricing for Bera Safari Lodge is on full board, this allows for a lot of variation in every menu.
 The cooking style reflects the regional flavours of rural Rajasthan that use several variants for any scarcity.
 For example, the scarcity of water enables them to use milk, buttermilk and clarified butter in their cooking.
 While a lot of dried legumes are used for vegetarian fares, chick-pea flour is a key ingredient in many preparations, bajra, corn are staple grains.
 Chutneys and curries are made from locally available ingredients like raw turmeric, coriander, and other spices.

 The excursions and activities from Bera Safari Lodge include Jawai Bandh Safaris for birding and wildlife, village visits and interactions with Rabari community whose origins are as interesting as their life styles and cycling excursions.
 The safaris are typically early morning and afternoon in Jeeps organised by the lodge, always accompanied by an experienced naturalist.
 Bera is ideal for birding, photography and filming groups are welcome as besides the Leopard and the Rabari community, the Jawai Bandh area is rich in migratory and resident bird species.
+A pool has been added, perfect for days one would like to stay in.

 Perfect For